rangertaha/messaging-patterns/README.rst

 Publish/Subscribe
 -----------------

-A publish/subscribe pattern allows a message to be passed to multiple consumers, unlike the worker pattern.
-The producer sends messages directly to the exchange, where it follows its rules for distributing the messages.
+The publish/subscribe pattern enables a message to be delivered to multiple consumers, unlike the worker pattern.
+Here, the producer sends messages directly to an exchange, which then applies its rules to distribute the messages to multiple consumers.